Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # Homing
 When the Duet controller starts, it has no knowledge about the stepper positions.
 By a procedure called homing it gets those values.
 The common procedure of homing is that movements trigger endstops and the values are set for each axis when the endstop is triggered.
 After homing, the endstops and homing procedure is not necessary any more.

+If there are An homing and limit defintions for a drive, those values are used.
+If they are not defined, M208 values are used.
+If both are not defined, the status will remain at unhomed for this axes and normal movements are not possible.

 Some thoughts about homing
 * removing endstops and probes after homing and mesh compensation can be considered to avoid collisions with workpiece/print object